Calvin Coolidge: Massachusetts state legislator and mayor

 In 1906, the local Republican committee nominated Coolidge for election to the Massachusetts House of Representatives.
 He won a close victory over the incumbent Democrat, and reported to Boston for the 1907 session of the Massachusetts General Court.
 In his freshman term, Coolidge served on minor committees and, although he usually voted with the party, was known as a Progressive Republican, voting in favor of such measures as women's suffrage and the direct election of Senators.

-While in Boston, Coolidge became an ally, and then a liegeman, of then U.S. Senator Winthrop Murray Crane, who controlled the Massachusetts Republican Party's western faction; Crane's party rival in eastern Massachusetts was U.S. Senator Henry Cabot Lodge.
+While in Boston, Coolidge became an ally, and then a faithful supporter, of then U.S. Senator Winthrop Murray Crane, who controlled the Massachusetts Republican Party's western faction; Crane's party rival in eastern Massachusetts was U.S. Senator Henry Cabot Lodge.
 Coolidge forged another key strategic alliance with Guy Currier, who had served in both state houses and had the social distinction, wealth, personal charm, and broad circle of friends Coolidge lacked, and which had a lasting impact on his political career.
 In 1907, Coolidge was reelected.
 In the 1908 session he was more outspoken, though not in a leadership position.

 Instead of vying for another term in the State House, Coolidge returned home to his growing family and ran for mayor of Northampton when the incumbent Democrat retired.
 He was well liked in the town, and defeated his challenger by a vote of 1,597 to 1,409.
 During his first term from 1910 to 1911, he increased teachers' salaries and retired some of the city's debt while still managing to effect a slight tax decrease.
 In 1911, he was renominated and defeated the same opponent by a slightly larger margin.

 In 1911, the State Senator for the Hampshire County area retired and successfully encouraged Coolidge to run for his seat for the 1912 session.
 Coolidge defeated his Democratic opponent by a large margin.
 At the start of that term, he became chairman of a committee to arbitrate the "Bread and Roses" strike by the workers of the American Woolen Company in Lawrence, Massachusetts.
 (Note: See also the main article, Lawrence textile strike, for a full description.)
 After two tense months, the company agreed to the workers' demands, in a settlement proposed by the committee.

 A major issue affecting Massachusetts Republicans in 1912 was the party split between the progressive wing, which favored Theodore Roosevelt, and the conservative wing, which favored William Howard Taft.
 Although he favored some progressive measures, Coolidge refused to leave the Republican party.
 When the new Progressive Party declined to run a candidate in his state senate district, Coolidge won reelection against his Democratic opponent by an increased margin.